stanleymho/CourseProject/README.md

 ### 2.2.
 Implementation

 _sentimentalyze_ first normalizes all the tweets from the dataset, as there are many retweets and dedupling the tweets could significantly reduce the unique number of tweets for sentiment analysis.
-Afterwards, _sentimentalyze_ sends the tweets to _Amazon Comprehend_ in batches to determine sentiment in the tweets.
-After all the tweets have been analyzed, the tweets and their sentiment information are written out to a file in json format.
+Afterwards, _sentimentalyze_ sends the unique tweets to _Amazon Comprehend_ in batches to determine the sentiment.
+After all the unique tweets have been analyzed, _sentimentalyze_ would reprocess each of the original tweets from the dataset, identify its associated unique tweet and sentiment, and eventually write out the original tweets along with their sentiment to a file in json format.

 The json schema of the content in the output file is as follows:
 ```